By Victoria Cavaliere and Brendan O'Brien

 Four cold and storm-related deaths were reported around Chicago and an elderly woman was found dead outside her Indianapolis home early Monday.

 The cold snap could cost the U.S. economy up to $5 billion, when lost productivity and lost retail sales are accounted for, estimated Evan Gold, senior vice president at Planalytics, which tracks weather for businesses.
 He said about 200 million people in major cities might face "bill shock" for heating.

 Tuesday proved too cold even for some polar bears.
-At Lincoln Park Zoo in Chicago, a 14-year-old female polar bear named Anana has been mostly in her indoor enclosure, where temperatures are 40 F (4 C), said zoo spokeswoman Sharon Dewar.
+At Lincoln Park Zoo in Chicago, a 14-year-old female polar bear named Anana mostly remained in her indoor enclosure, where temperatures are 40 F (4 C), said zoo spokeswoman Sharon Dewar.

-She said that in their native environment polar bears build up a layer of fat to help them through the Arctic winter of long periods of sub zero temperatures.
-But she said, "we don't create that fat layer in zoo animals because that would normally not be something they would be comfortable with."
+She said that in their native environment, polar bears build up a layer of fat to help them through the Arctic winter of long periods of sub-zero temperatures.
+In Chicago, however, she said "we don't create that fat layer in zoo animals because that would normally not be something they would be comfortable with."